MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-audio-conferencing-teams-landing-page.md

 ### Phone numbers for Audio Conferencing bridges

-There are two types of phone numbers that can be assigned to your conferencing bridge:
+There are two types of service phone numbers that can be assigned to your conferencing bridge:

-- [**Dedicated numbers**](#dedicated-phone-numbers) available only to users with your organization
+- [**Dedicated numbers**](#dedicated-phone-numbers) available only to users with your organization.
-- [**Shared numbers**](#shared-phone-numbers) that can be shared wiht users in other Microsoft 365 organizations
+- [**Shared numbers**](#shared-phone-numbers) that can be shared with users in other Microsoft 365 organizations.

+With Audio Conferencing, your users can use toll and toll-free service phone numbers to dial in to meetings.
+Toll numbers are automatically assigned as shared Audio Conferencing numbers to organizations when they're enabled for Audio Conferencing.

 The default audio conferencing number assigned to an organizer is included only in the meeting invite.
 However, a caller can use any of the phone numbers assigned to your conferencing bridge to join a meeting.
 You can find the list of phone numbers available for joining a meeting using the **Find a local number** link included on every meeting invite.

 For more information, see [Phone numbers for Audio Conferencing in Microsoft Teams](phone-numbers-for-audio-conferencing-in-teams.md).

+Toll-free phone numbers are available, but only in some countries/regions.
+To see what is available in your country or region, see [Country and region availability for Audio Conferencing](country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).

 #### Dedicated phone numbers

-Dedicated phone numbers are service numbers that are only available to users within your organization.
+Dedicated phone numbers are service numbers that are only available to users within your organization.Dedicated toll and toll-free service numbers can be assigned to your organization from other cities.
 You can change the languages that are used when someone calls in to one of these numbers.

 You can get dedicated toll and toll-free phone numbers for your conferencing bridges in one of three ways: